freenet/freenet-core/README.md

 * Search (Google, Bing)

 All will be completely decentralized, scalable, and cryptographically secure.
 We want Locutus to be useful out-of-the-box, so we plan to provide reference implementations for some or all of these.

-## 2. Components

-Decentralized services that can be used by other decentralized services:

-### 2.1 Reputation system

-Allows users to build up reputation over time based on feedback from those they interact with.
-Think of the feedback system in services like Uber, but with Locutus it will be entirely decentralized and cryptographically secure.
-It can be used for things like spam prevention (with IM and email), or fraud prevention (with an online store).

-This is conceptually similar to Freenet's [Web of Trust](http://www.draketo.de/english/freenet/friendly-communication-with-anonymity) plugin.

-### 2.2 Arbiters

-Arbiters are trusted services that can perform tasks and authenticate the results, such as verifying that a contract had a particular state at a given time, or that external blockchains (Bitcoin, Ethereum, Solana etc) contain specific transactions.
-Trust is achieved through the reputation system.

 ## 3. How does it work?